BonsaiDen/JavaScript-Garden/doc/en/function/general.md

 before the actual execution of the code starts, `foo` is already defined when the script gets executed.

-But since assignments only happens at runtime, the value of `foo` will default to [undefined](#core.undefined) before the corresponding code is executed.
+But since assignments only happen at runtime, the value of `foo` will default to [undefined](#core.undefined) before the corresponding code is executed.

 ### Named function expression